rcaleroa/python-export-GCP-big-query-report/README.md

 # pythonBigQueryReport
-This python code extracts data from BigQuery and creates a CSV file in a Cloud Storage container
+This python code extracts data from BigQuery and creates a CSV file in a Cloud Storage container In order to run this code you should have a GCP project and environment

 # Requeriments